AustralianBioCommons/gen3schemadev/docs/gen3_data_modelling/links.md

 # Defining Links in Gen3

 The Gen3 data model follows a graph structure.
-At the very top sits the **Program** entity, the ultimate root of your data structure.
+At the very top sits the **Program** node, the ultimate root of your data structure.
 Links are what connect all the different nodes in this graph, establishing how they relate to one another.

-A core principle to remember is that links are directional, always connecting a child entity up to its parent.
-For the data model to be a single, connected graph, **every entity must have at least one link (or link subgroup) that is marked as `required: true`**.
-This ensures no entity is ever left isolated.
+A core principle to remember is that links are directional, always connecting a child node up to its parent.
+For the data model to be a single, connected graph, **every node must have at least one link (or link subgroup) that is marked as `required: true`**.
+This ensures no node is ever left isolated.

 ## The Anatomy of a Link